kietbui/venus_titan_guidance/docs/_static/src/thermostat/item97_honeywell_th8320zw_themostat.rst

 	#.
 Change the setting:
 		- Function: RF10
 		- Setting: 0
 	#.
-PhD will announce “The device is being added”
+PhD will announce “Found Device”, and Zinno app will display the dialog box, asking user to interact with device one more time
 	#.
 Continue with the setting Function RF10, but change setting to 1
 	#.
 If adding the device successfully, PhD will announce “Adding Honeywell Thermostat success” and on Zinno app will display the dialog boxes that indicate user has added device successfully